Hess Sound

 Fair working conditions

-Many of our products such as Singing Bowls and gongs are manufactured in the countries of origin Nepal, India and China.
-We pay particular attention to good working conditions during production.
+Many of our products, such as Singing Bowls and gongs, are manufactured in their countries of origin: Nepal, India and China.
+In doing so, we pay particular attention to good working conditions during production.
 Among other things, it is important to us that

 • a fair salary is paid